-ESIIL is committed to building a diverse community of Earth and Environmental Data Science (EDS) educators.
-Our Data Short Course, launching this spring, is the first in a series of 4 courses that will introduce EDS educators and leaders to fundamental EDS education tools.
-ESIIL Data Short Course participants will gain hands on experience with:
+ESIIL is committed to building a community of Earth and Environmental Data Science (EDS) educators.
+Our Data Short Course, launching this spring, is the first in a series of 4 courses to introduce EDS educators and leaders to fundamental EDS education tools.
+ESIIL Data Short Course participants will gain hands-on experience with:

-- Understanding and unlocking the potential of EDS to empower their communities.
+- Understanding and unlocking the potential of EDS to support their communities.

 - Contributing to sustainable and collaborative EDS projects.